What Is A Double Bet? – How to Calculate Double Bets

 Don't miss our complete guide to accumulator betting

-How Does Double Bet Work?
+How Does Double Betting Work?

 As stated earlier, both the selections will have to win in order for you to get a pay-out.
 When Selection A wins, everything that would have been returned to you is then carried forward to stake on Selection B. That is precisely why this bet has the potential to generate bigger winnings; however, at the risk that should the first selection lose, you would lose the bet and your stake.

-Double Bet in Horse Racing
+In Horse Racing

 Consider you back fresh One and Whiskey Factor to win two individual events at the Will Rogers Downs.
-While you may not fancy the isolated odds on them, you can find longer Double Bet odds of 9/2 at Ladbrokes.
+While you may not fancy the isolated odds on them, you can find longer double bet odds of 9/2 at Ladbrokes.

 Simply click on both the selections.
-You may also get consolidated Double bet odds.
+You may also get consolidated double bet odds.
 In that case, only click on that.
 After this, go to your bet slip and type in the stake.

 With football, the possibilities are endless.
-You can combine a number of selections and place a Double Bet on them.
+You can combine a number of selections and place a double bet on them.
 For example, you can back Liverpool to beat Chelsea at odds of 2/1 and Manchester United to beat Arsenal at 5/2.
 Conversely, you can retain the first selection and bet on Manchester United to draw against Arsenal.

 Click for consolidated Both Teams to Score (BTTS) stats and the best bookmakers that we recommend.

 All you have to do is select both the markets, head to your bet slip, and type in your stake.
-The bet slip will be displaying the Double Bet odds under the ‘Multiples’ sections.
+The bet slip will be displaying the double bet odds under the ‘Multiples’ sections.

 Tip: We recommend using Kickform for Football Tips, Predictions and odds.

 Usually, there’s more than one tennis tournament going on at the same time.
-Also, you can always place a Double Bet in the Outright market.
+Also, you can always place a double bet in the Outright market.

 .